cuttooth/Radiohead/README.md

 Originally, this was a prank program for the computers in my high school to block any user input to the computer.
 I got rid of the malicious elements but kept the animation because I'm a die-hard Radiohead fan and enjoy the animation.

 Before "A Moon Shaped Pool" was released, the old Radiohead website had an animation for the background.
-I recreated it by downloading the spritesheet, cycling through each sprite, and blowing each sprite up, and applying a kernel to blur the pixels.
-I put a delay of 80 milliseconds between each frame.
+I recreated it by downloading the spritesheet, blurring each sprite, and pausing for ~80ms between sprites.